Rekom Biotech offers bioallergens, a range of validated and high quality antigens intended for in vitro diagnosis of type I allergic disorders.

 The measure of circulating IgE antibodies specific for a determined allergen provides information about the patient sensitisation to this allergen.
 In general, low IgE levels would indicate a low probability of developing a clinical disease, while high IgE levels would show a high correlation of developing disease.

-For more information about the general features of our biomarkers, you can visit here.
+For more information about the general features of our antigens, you can visit here.

 |Animal||Cat (Felis domesticus)||Fel d 1||RAL0023||Uteroglobin (chain 1)|